Integrals along bimonoid homomorphisms: Introduction

 We expect that the result in this paper could be applied to topology through another approach.
 There is a topological invariant of 3-manifolds induced by a finite-dimensional Hopf algebra, called the Kuperberg invariant \cite{kuperberg1991involutory} \cite{kuperberg1997non}.
 In particular, if the Hopf algebra is involutory, then it is defined by using the normalized integral and cointegral of the Hopf algebra.

 The organization of this paper is as follows.
+In section \ref{201912060935}, we give our convention for string diagrams and a brief review of monoids in a symmetric monoidal category.
 In subsection \ref{201907220213}, we review integrals of bimonoids.
 In subsection \ref{201908051600}, we introduce the notion of (normalized) integral along bimonoid homomorphisms and give some basic properties.
 In subsection \ref{201908051612}, we introduce a notion of generator integral and give some basic properties.
-In section \ref{202002271146}, we give a refinement of the main result without precise definitions.
 In subsection \ref{201907220216}, \ref{201907220217}, we introduce the notion of invariant objects and stabilized objects respectively.
 In subsection \ref{201907220219}, we introduce the notion of (co, bi) stable monoidal structure.
-In section \ref{201908051552}, we introduce the notion of (co,bi)normality of bimonoid homomorphisms and give some basic properties.
+In section \ref{201908051552}, we introduce the notions of (co,bi)normality of bimonoid homomorphisms and give some basic properties.
 In section \ref{201912060950}, we introduce the notion of (co, bi) small bimonoids and examine it in terms of an existence of normalized (co)integrals.
 In subsection \ref{201908051601}, we prove the uniqueness of a normalized integral.
-In subsection \ref{201908051602}, we prove Theorem \ref{201912051457}.
+In subsection \ref{201908051602}, we prove some necessary conditions for existence of a normalized integral.
 In section \ref{201908021404}, by using a normalized generator integral, we show an isomorphism between the set of endomorphisms on the unit object $\mathds{1}$ and the set of integrals.
-In subsection \ref{201908051614}, we prove a key lemma for Theorem \ref{201912050852}.
-In subsection \ref{201908051616}, we introduce two notions of (weakly) well-decomposable homomorphism and (weakly) Fredholm homomorphism, and prove Theorem \ref{201912050852}.
-In section \ref{201908051617}, we prove Theorem \ref{key_theorem_existence_integral}.
+In subsection \ref{201908051614}, we prove a key lemma to prove the main theorem.
+In subsection \ref{201908051616}, we introduce two notions of (weakly) well-decomposable homomorphism and (weakly) Fredholm homomorphism, and prove the main theorem.
+In section \ref{201908051617}, we investigate a commutativity of some homomorphisms and normalized integrals.
 In subsection \ref{201908051620}, we introduce the inverse volume of some bimonoids.
 In subsection \ref{201912060955}, we introduce the inverse volume of some bimonoid homomorphisms.
-In subsection \ref{201908051621}, we prove Theorem \ref{201912050859}.
+In subsection \ref{201908051621}, we study a commutativity of normalized integrals.
 In subsection \ref{201908041309}, we give some conditions where $Ker(\xi)$, $Cok (\xi)$ inherits a (co)smallness from that of the domain and the target of $\xi$.
-In subsection \ref{201908051618}, we prove Theorem \ref{201907312238}.
+In subsection \ref{201908051618}, we study bismallness of bimonoids in an exact sequence.
 In section \ref{201912022325}, we introduce the notion of volume on an abelian category and study basic notions related with it.
 In subsection \ref{201911161328}, we prove that the inverse volume is a volume on the category of bicommutative Hopf monoids.
 In subsection \ref{201908010930}, we construct functorial integrals for Fredholm homomorphisms.
-In appendix \ref{201912060935}, we give our convention for string diagrams and a brief review of monoids in a symmetric monoidal category.